 It should be noted that Stein is much more of a mindrape than DRRR!!, but at the same time, DRRR!! has a fair bit more pure, ridiculous awesomeness than Stein.

 If you like the suspense and cant get enough of Steins;Gate then you are going to love DR3.
 Giving a little bit of thought in trying to figure out problems of the characters in DR3 makes it similar to Steins;Gate, watching this is something that you wont regret.

 I absolutely loved both of these animes.
-If you enjoyed the connections between the characters slowly surfacing in Durarara!! then you should give Steins;Gate a go.
+If you enjoyed the connections between the characters slowly surfacing in Durarara!! then you should give Steins;Gate a go and vice versa.

 Both animes are fairly intricate, and I recommend them both if you're looking for a great plot with some humor thrown into the mix.